MicroStrategy/embedding-sdk-docs/docs/index.md

    :::

-1. Create a `<div>` as the placeholder where you want to embed the dossier.
+1. Create a `<div>` as the placeholder where you want to embed the dashboard.

    ```html
    <div id="dossierContainer"></div>